attestantio/vouch/docs/configuration.md

 # strategies provide advanced strategies for dealing with multiple beacon nodes
 strategies:
+  # The attestationdata strategy obtains attestation data from multiple sources.
+  attestationdata:
+    # style can be 'best', which obtains attestation data from all nodes and selects the best, 'first', which uses the first returned,
+    # or 'majority', which obtains attestation data from all nodes and selects the most common.
+    style: 'best'
+    # beacon-node-addresses are the addresses from which to receive attestation data.
+    beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']
+    majority:
+      # threshold is the minimum number of beacon nodes that have to provide the same attestation data for Vouch with the 'majority'
+      # strategy to use it.
+      threshold: 2
+  # The aggregateattestation strategy obtains aggregate attestations from multiple sources.
+  # Note that the list of nodes here must be a subset of those in the attestationdata strategy.
+If not, the nodes will not have
+  # been gathering the attestations to aggregate and will error when the aggregate request is made.
+  aggregateattestation:
+    # style can be 'best', which obtains aggregates from all nodes and selects the best, or 'first', which uses the first returned
+    style: 'best'
+    # beacon-node-addresses are the addresses from which to receive aggregate attestations.
+    # Note that prysm nodes are not supported at current in this strategy.
+    beacon-node-addresses: ['localhost:4000', 'localhost:5051', 'localhost:5052']
   # The beaconblockproposal strategy obtains beacon block proposals from multiple beacon nodes.
   beaconblockproposal:
     # style can be 'best', which obtains blocks from all nodes and selects the best, or 'first', which uses the first returned